 3. Plastic bags are a major panic-avoider.
 In many stores, you will get a small plastic bag with even the smallest purchase.
 Keep and hoard these!
 In rural and less developed areas, you may find yourself in a toilet (or hole in the ground) with no trash can in sight, and pipes too weak to flush tampons.
 If you have a plastic bag on hand you can discreetly stash your trash until you come to a public refuse receptacle.
 Also, always have tissues in your pocket or purse, as few holes in the ground have toilet paper supplies!

-4. Remember that Third World toilets cannot flush toilet paper, and they sure as heck can’t flush tampons!
+4. Remember that developing country toilets often cannot flush toilet paper, and they sure as heck can’t flush tampons!
 Don’t even try to flush tampons down, as I promise this will cause nothing but messiness and deep embarrassment when the cleaning woman slaps your face.

 5. Keep a good stash of Advil around, as cramps will ruin an otherwise lovely day trip.
 Be aware, however, that Advil is not to be mixed with excessive alcohol!
 ‘Tis bad for the body.